aaryavlal/Aaryav_2025/navigation/about.md

 - Went to T.K. and kindergaden in Irvine
 - Moved to Bay Area at 7
 - Lived in Bay Area from 1'st to 6'th grade
 - Moved to San Diego and graduataing from Del Norte 2028
+-

+### Culture & Family

+- My parents are both North Indian and moved here in the early 2000's
+- My grandparents are in India so I go to visit them once a year
+- I think India is awesome place to be